szolkos/ykd-wildfire-hg/README.md

 - Elsie M. Sunderland

 ## Data
-### The following data associated with this manuscript is available in this repository:
+### The following data associated with this manuscript can be downloaded from [Zolkos et al. 2024](https://doi.org/10.7910/DVN/ZA5JBZ):
 #### Data used in generation of results
 - *polaris_data.csv* (called in script '1_compile.R'): Soils data from The Polaris Project (henceforth, 'Polaris') used in this study.